verus-lang/verus/source/docs/guide/src/triangle.md

 in `loop_triangle`'s `ensures` clause.

 However, to successfully verify `loop_triangle`, we need a few more things.
 First, in executable code, we have to worry about the possibility of arithmetic overflow.
-To that end, the function requires its output to be less than `0x1_0000_0000`.
-This is 16^8, or 2^32, which is the limit of the range of values that can fit in a `u32`.
+To keep the overflow reasoning simple, we add a precondition to `loop_triangle` saying that the result needs to fit within a `u32`.

 We also need to translate the knowledge that the final `triangle` result fits in a `u32` into the knowledge that each individual step of computing the result won't overflow,